I absolutely LOVED my visit to Annapolis, Maryland.

 My favorite crab cake during my visit to Annapolis came from a visit to Chick and Ruth’s Delly for breakfast.

 You might notice that Delly is spelled incorrectly because the original owner spelled it phonetically.
 The timing for a crab cake was a bit odd but when you are told it is one of the best around you decide that you can eat crab cakes for breakfast and I’m so glad that I did!

 Daily Pledge of Allegiance

 They are known for the best crab cakes in the city.
-He is holding my breakfast that’s an 8 oz crab cake with jumbo lump crab with a homemade bun that I still dream about.
+He is holding my breakfast which’s an 8 oz crab cake with jumbo lump crab.
+It’s on a homemade bun that I still dream about.